Kotlin Multiplatform Development Help

 Add more dependencies

-You'll need the following multiplatform libraries in your project:
+You'll need to add the following multiplatform libraries in your project:

-• kotlinx.coroutines, for using coroutines to write asynchronous code, which allows simultaneous operations.
+• kotlinx.coroutines, to use coroutines for asynchronous code, which allows simultaneous operations.

-• kotlinx.serialization, for deserializing JSON responses into objects of entity classes used to process network operations.
+• kotlinx.serialization, to deserialize JSON responses into objects of entity classes used to process network operations.

-• Ktor, a framework as an HTTP client for retrieving data over the internet.
+• Ktor, a framework to create an HTTP client for retrieving data over the internet.

 kotlinx.coroutines